Offline-online approximation of multiscale eigenvalue problems with random defects: Error analysis

 The result easily follows by only considering the dominating terms. \end{proof}

 We now turn to the eigenvalue estimate.
 Typically, one expects the square of the eigenfunction error, but here the perturbation terms need to be considered as well.
-Consequently, we obtain a convergence order of $H^2$ also for the eigenvalues and stress that this reduced order in comparison to \cite{MR3343928} stems from the use of the FE mass matrix, cf. Lemma \ref{Lem: 7.75}. \begin{theorem}[Eigenvalue estimates] Suppose $\lambda^{(l)}$ and $\tilde{\lambda}^{(l)}_{H,\mathfrak{k}}$ are the $l$-th eigenvalues of \eqref{eqnn: 2.7} and \eqref{eqnn: 5.399} respectively with a multiplicity $r$.
-If $\norm{\tilde{u}_{H,\mathfrak{k}}^{(l+j),\mathrm{ms}}}_{L^2(\Omega)}=1$ for each $j = 0, \cdots, r-1$, then,
+Consequently, we obtain a convergence order of $H^2$ also for the eigenvalues and stress that this reduced order in comparison to \cite{MR3343928} stems from the use of the FE mass matrix, cf. Lemma \ref{Lem: 7.75}.